ihh/funkscene/README.md

 	#ENDSCENE

-That doesn't look much like JavaScript, because it isn't: this program uses only the constructs added by FunkScene (all FunkScene keywords begin with a `#`; if you need to use an actual hash symbol in your JavaScript or your text, escape it as a double hash `##`).
+That doesn't look much like JavaScript, because it isn't: this program uses only the constructs added by FunkScene.
+Incidentally, all FunkScene keywords begin with a `#`; if you need to use an actual hash symbol in your JavaScript or your text, escape it as a double hash `##`.
+Hash signs followed by numbers, like `#1`, do not need to be escaped.

 JavaScript object code
 ----------------------